arctic elegy

 Hybrid photography, archival pigment print, aludibond, diasec, custom-made wood / aluminium frame

 The Arctic is warming twice as fast as the rest of the world.
-Almost everything in the Arctic from ice and snow to human activity is now changing so quickly that in 20-30 years nothing will be the same as it is today.
-With the current melting of sea ice and the collapse of Arctic glaciers, our past is also melting away while at the same time our future is being shaken.
-We are facing very real and immediate threats to the entire planet from climate change to collapsing ecosystems.
+Almost everything in the Arctic, from ice and snow to human activity, is now changing so quickly that in 20-30 years nothing will be the same as it is today.
+With the current melting of sea ice and the collapse of Arctic glaciers, our past is also melting away while, at the same time, our future is being shaken.
+We are facing very real and immediate threats to the entire planet, from climate change to collapsing ecosystems.
 The warming of the Arctic is causing glaciers to melt, sea levels to rise, weather catastrophes, geopolitical upheaval, species extinction, and the disappearance of cold-based cultures and traditions.
 By the middle of this century, the North Pole will most likely be completely ice-free during the summer months.
-Some countries have a great interest in such change as it means that new transit and trade routes are will emerge and new access to previously inaccessible fossil resources is opening up.
-We must ask ourselves what if Arctic warming, thawing, melting and the other changes reflect future global environmental changes?
-What if the instability of the Arctic affects society as a whole and is a precursor of dramatic change: cities made uninhabitable by heat, sunken cities across the whole world, extinct species, lost cultures, massive numbers of climate refugees?
+Some countries have a great interest in such changes, as they mean that new transit and trade routes will emerge and that access to previously inaccessible fossil resources will open up.
+We must ask ourselves: What if Arctic warming, thawing, melting and the other changes reflect future global environmental changes?
+What if the instability of the Arctic affects society as a whole and is a precursor of dramatic change: cities made uninhabitable by heat, sunken cities across the whole world, extinct species, lost cultures, and massive numbers of climate refugees?